How Did The World Get To This Point

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: Bannon’s War Room - Naomi Wolf Details The Start Of The Pandemic https://rumble.com/v4io8xc-naomi-wolf-details-the-start-of-the-pandemic-and-how-it-destabilized-americ.html
+Bannon’s War Room - Naomi Wolf Details The Start Of The Pandemic

-UPDATE ON BEN: Check out the link for an update on Ben's situation. https://thenewamerican.com/video/update-on-my-condition-and-the-saudi-arabia-peace-deal/